Like this article? We’ve got more! Check out the rest of our articles on skincare innovation, skin health, and combatting environmental stressors.

 First, there’s a high concentration of Vitamin E in our sebum, the oily substance responsible for shiny foreheads.
 It’s also found in our skin in a superficial layer called the stratum corneum.
 It’s role there is to protect skin against UV-damage.

 When our Vitamin E levels are too low, we’re more susceptible to visible signs of aging.
-In fact, the sun actually lowers levels of Vitamin E in our skin, another example of how sun damage sometimes impacts our skin in ways we can’t even see.
+In fact, free radicals actually lower levels of Vitamin E in our skin, another example of how environmental stress sometimes affects our skin in ways we can’t even see.
 That means eating Vitamin E in our diets, taking a supplement, and using it in skincare can all be helpful in warding off the aging effects of the sun.

 Vitamin E is especially protective when combined with Vitamin C, researchers have found, so both are often included in sunscreen (especially the natural, mineral-based ones).
-There’s even evidence that these two vitamins may help reduce some signs of damage like sun spots and wrinkles.
+There’s even evidence that these two vitamins may help reduce some signs of environmental stress, like sun spots and wrinkles.

 But Vitamin E can benefit our skin beyond protecting it from the sun.